thiagoesteves/deployex/README.md

 #### Full deployment

 In this scenario, the existing application will undergo termination, paving the way for the deployment of the new one.
-It's crucial to maintain the continuous operation of Deployex throughout this process.
+It's crucial to maintain the continuous operation of DeployEx throughout this process.
 Navigate to the `myphoenixapp` project and increment the version in the `mix.exs` file.
 Typically, during release execution, the CI/CD pipeline either generates the package from scratch or relies on the precompiled version, particularly for hot-upgrades.
 If you've incorporated the [Jellyfish](https://github.com/thiagoesteves/jellyfish) library and wish to exclusively create the full deployment package, for this test you must follow the steps:

 1. Remove any previously generated files and generate a new release
 ```bash